 But turns out, I still hate Twitter.

 There are two main reasons.
 The first being I'm not "Twitter funny".
 Keeping up with trends on Twitter is insanely difficult, within the hour the world has shifted its attention to a new topic of conversation and if you didn't get your 280 characters down in that time, you're old news.
 Trends on Instagram or even Facebook for that matter last at least a day or two, whereas Twitter's constant updates mean even when you're ahead of the game, you're behind.
 And frankly I'm not that funny in the way Twitter wants you to be.
 I'm not the short, witty, funny that fits into a sentence or two.
 I mean, don't get me wrong, I've made people laugh before and if I really try I can tell a funny story.
-But when you think "Victoria", "funny" is not a defining attribute and I'm okay with that, that's why I'm in music and not comedy.
-So, 1/2 the people on Twitter looking for a laugh, won't necessarily be hunting for my account.
+But when you think "Victoria", funny is not a defining attribute and I'm okay with that, that's why I'm in music and not comedy.
+So, the half of people on Twitter that are looking for a laugh, won't necessarily be hunting for my account.

-And there are other tiny reasons I don't like Twitter; it feels vain thinking that my moment-to-moment thoughts are important enough to force other people to see, I don't feel like I have the time to keep up with it, and I'm just not that in-tune with how it works.
+And there are other tiny reasons I don't like Twitter.
+It feels vain thinking that my moment-to-moment thoughts are important enough to force other people to see, I don't feel like I have the time to keep up with it, and I'm just not that in-tune with how it works.
 Logically, you've all arrived at one conclusion:

 "Victoria, just stop complaining and FUCKING DELETE TWITTER"

 I like Twitter.
 Don't get me wrong, I still hate it.
 But now I like it.
 I still maintain all my previous beliefs, and my Twitter is an embarrassing example of a social media profile, but I can't delete it.
 I keep wanting to get better, be better and say something funny, and instead make two consecutive tweets about birds as if I'm taking a degree in ornithology.